jvineis/functional_gene_db/README.md

      cat temp*/*rRNA_output.fa > all_ncbi_ribosomal_RNAs.fa
      cat temp*/*rRNA_output.fa > all_parks_ribosomal_RNAs.fa

 now select only 16S sequences (ignoring 23S for now).
 Well, I would do this, but only 797 out of the 8000 parks genomes contained 16S sequences.
 Can this be right?
 I need to check the Parks paper again.

-Lets try some Hug tRNA genes from the 16K genomes using anvi-get-sequences-for-hmm-hits like this.
+10.Lets try some Hug tRNA genes from the 16K genomes using anvi-get-sequences-for-hmm-hits like this.

     bash x_collect_ribosomal.shx